Codefend/core/README.md

 ![NPM](https://img.shields.io/node/v/codefend)
 ![NPM](https://img.shields.io/npm/l/codefend)

-`Codefend` is a versatile CLI tool designed to obfuscate not only your source code but also your folder and file names across any programming language or framework.
-In addition to its CLI functionality, Codefend is available as a plugin for Webpack, Rollup, and Vite.
+`Codefend` is a dynamic 🪩 CLI tool that obfuscates your source code, folders, and file names, compatible with any programming language or framework.
+It delivers powerful obfuscation while ensuring Performance Maintained ⚡, so you benefit from enhanced security without compromising your application's speed or efficiency.
+Additionally, Codefend offers plugins for Webpack, Rollup, and Vite.

-Beyond basic obfuscation, Codefend offers advanced features.
-It seamlessly integrates with existing uglifiers or minifiers, providing a two-layer obfuscation process that creates a hidden code within another hidden code, ensuring irreversible protection of your source code.
+Beyond simple obfuscation, Codefend delivers advanced features, integrating smoothly with current uglifiers or minifiers.
+It employs a two-layer obfuscation 🪞 process, embedding hidden code within hidden code for irreversible source code protection.

-To unleash Codefend's capabilities, it requires adherence to specific naming conventions within your project.
-Once set up, Codefend automates the obfuscation process, allowing you to focus on coding while it safeguards your intellectual property ✨
+As a programmer, you need to implement simple naming conventions in your project for Codefend to work effectively.
+Once set up, Codefend will take over the obfuscation process, freeing you to focus on development while it safeguards your intellectual property ✨

 - [Folder and files naming convention](https://codefend.github.io/docs/basic-usage/naming-conventions/folders-files-naming-convention)
 - [Code naming convention](https://codefend.github.io/docs/basic-usage/naming-conventions/code-naming-convention)